-Crimes may be reported anonymously to MPD by texting 50411, or reported to BYU through EthicsPoint.
+Crimes may be reported anonymously to MPD by texting 50411, or reported to BYU through BYU's compliance hotline.
 Pictures and video of serious or violent crimes can also be sent through text message to MPD.

 Pastoral and Professional Counselors